xuankimtran/docs-1/pages/katalon-studio/docs/azure-devops-extension.md

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-extension/1-search.png)

-2. Regarding the **Command Arguments**, you can enter the arguments directly in the text area or generate them from your in use Katalon Studio.
+2. Regarding the **Command Arguments**, you can enter the arguments directly in the text area or generate them from Katalon Studio.

    > Please leave out any irrelevant argument such as `-runmode`.
 See [Command Arguments in Common Configuration](https://docs.katalon.com/katalon-studio/docs/common-configuration.html#command-arguments) for more details.